chipsalliance/f4pga-examples/docs/personal-designs.rst

 .. tip::
-    Many of the commands needed to build a project are run many times.
+    Many of the commands needed to build a project are run multiple times with little to no variation.
 You might consider adding a few aliases or even a few bash functions to your .bashrc file to save yourself some typing or repeated copy/paste.
-    For example, instead of using the somewhat cumbersome command used to upload the bitstream to arty or basys3 every time, you could just add the following lines to your bashrc file:
+    For example, instead of using the somewhat cumbersome command used to upload the bitstream to Xilinx 7 series FPGA every time, you could just add the following lines to your bashrc file:

     .. code-block:: bash
        :name: bash-functions

         symbi_bit() {
-        #Creates and downloads the bitstream to Basys 3 or Arty boards:
+        #Creates and downloads the bitstream to Xilinx 7 series FPGA:
-        openocd -f /home/chem3000/opt/symbiflow/xc7/conda/envs/xc7/share/openocd/scripts/board/digilent_arty.cfg -c "init; pld load 0 top.bit; exit"
+        openocd -f <Your install directory>/xc7/conda/envs/xc7/share/openocd/scripts/board/digilent_arty.cfg -c "init; pld load 0 top.bit; exit"
        }

-    Now whenever you need to download a bitstream to the arty or basys you can simply type ``symbi_bit`` into the terminal and hit enter.
+    Now whenever you need to download a bitstream to the Xilinx-7 series you can simply type ``symbi_bit`` into the terminal and hit enter.